-In 2015, we had 10 events on 4 continents – Asia, Oceania, Europe, and North America – including our flagship event at the UTW Headquarters in Los Angeles, and for many what was planed to be a one time thing turned into ongoing actions.
+In 2015, we had 10 events on 4 continents – Asia, Oceania, Europe, and North America – including our flagship event at the UTW Headquarters in Los Angeles, and for many what was planned to be a one-time thing turned into ongoing actions.

 We thank everybody from the bottom of our hearts for the endless energy and love that was put into these events and for making a difference, and we are looking forward to UTW Day 2016!

 Los Angeles, California, USA – UTW Headquarters

 Our beautiful UTW Day fair in the heart of Hollywood

 This year’s UTW Day event here at the Headquarters in Los Angeles was the best one yet!
 It was all about what UTW stands for: community, positive, local action, compassion and breaking down barriers.